 2. Soccer/football shin guards are lighter and made from lighter plastic.

-3. Field Hockey Shinguards mold better to your legs.
+3. Field Hockey Shinguards mold is better for your legs.

-1. Shin guards that have hard plastic so you can mold to you shin's
+1. Shin guards that have hard plastic so you can mold to your shin's

 2. You want them to be comfortable against your shins with soft foam on the inside.

-3. You want them to protect from just below you knee all the way to you ankle (See picture below)
+3. You want them to protect from just below your knee to your ankle (See picture below)

 Sizing your Shin guards